Gangster (2016 film): Plot

 Back at home, Kabir calls Jamal to find who shot him.
-Meanwhile, Ghudi has find out the shooters were Tommy, Chhotu, Jamal, Jameson.
+Meanwhile, Guti has find out the shooters were Tommy, Chhotu, Jamal, Jameson.
 But doesn't know who is the fifth person.
 Kabir tells Ruhi that he knows who all shot him and this scares her as she feels Kabir knows she shot him.
-Just as it seems things are about to go worse, Ghudi enters with his wife and son.
-Ruhi, Kabir and Ghudi leave hospital for Kabir's treatment.
+Just as it seems things are about to go worse, Guti enters with his wife and son.
+Ruhi, Kabir and Guti leave hospital for Kabir's treatment.
 At the hospital parking lot, Ruhi is attacked by goons.
 Kabir arrives in time, but it too late to save Kabir and Ruhi's unborn child.
 Disturbed, Kabir decides to resort to violence as he kills all those who shot him one by one.
 First, Chhotu then Jameson and Tommy.
-Meanwhile, trying to save Ruhi, Ghudi is killed.
+Meanwhile, trying to save Ruhi, Guti is killed.
 At last, he goes to kill Jamal, after a few encounters he kills Jamal in the same way he had killed his cellmate.
 Meanwhile, the police inspector discovers that the fifth person who shot Kabir was Ruhi.
 He goes to warn Kabir, to arrest him alive.

 At Ruhi's mothers shop, Kabir arrives in a tired and hurt condition.
 Together, they leave for the place where they had first met.
 Kabir narrates that his changing from Guru the gangster to Kabir was just a small incident but real story began when Ruhi shot him.
 He wants to know why she did so.
 But Ruhi demands it's useless to say as Kabir is going to die.
 Saying this she points her gun towards Kabir.
-Kabir it was awful, having lost his friend Ghudi as well as his unborn child and it's better he dies.
+Kabir it was awful, having lost his friend Guti as well as his unborn child and it's better he dies.
 Ruhi then reveals she was never pregnant, and goons who attacked her was well plotted.
-Kabir also learns it was she who let the gangsters kill Ghudi.
+Kabir also learns it was she who let the gangsters kill Guti.

 Ruhi then reveals her romance with Kabir was a plot to get him killed in a violent way and not as a loving husband.
-She then says her plot was to revenge the death of her late husband Bishnu, whom Ruhi presumes to be shot by Kabir.
+She then says her plot was to revenge the death of her late husband Vishnu, whom Ruhi presumes to be shot by Kabir.
 Kabir smiles and says he never shot him, it was Chhotu.
 Hearing this Ruhi is perplexed and realises how Kabir has blindly loved her and she exploited his love.
 Slowly, a mentally broken Kabir walks into the middle of the road saying he is disturbed to know Ruhi did not love him.
 Ruhi realises that she in fact loves him, but is ashamed of what she did.
-A car rams into Kabir and he is dead.
+A car runs into Kabir and he is dead.
 Ruhi runs to save him, crying.
 The film ends with Ruhi crying with Kabir's voice ringing in her head.